Instructions for Transferring Records to the VMI Archives

 - The Archives is not a recycling center.
 You may transfer records under the circumstances listed at the top of this document.
 If your records have met their retention period but do not require confidential destruction, they do not need to be transferred.
 Simply follow the instructions for completing the Certificate of Records Destruction and wait to receive approval before proceeding with the disposal.
 We reserve shredding services for material that requires confidential destruction.

 - Transferred permanent files should be well organized and properly identified.
-Please do not "dump" file drawer contents into boxes.

 - Do not send reference materials, multiple copies of old publications, vendor catalogs, or similar items.
 These materials can be recycled/discarded without filling out a Certificate of Records Destruction.